The Structural Complexity of Matrix-Vector Multiplication: Introduction

-Note that merely the existence of such an $\cF'$ (i.e., $\mL$) of VC-dimension $d$ suffices for $\cF$ (i.e., $\mM$) to have corrupted VC-dimension $d$.
-We do not need to know $\cF'$ (i.e., $\mL$) or which sets have been corrupted (i.e., $\mS$).
-Furthermore, set families of corrupted VC-dimension $d$ are strict generalizations of set families of VC-dimension exactly $d$.
-Therefore, while we state our main results for matrices with corrupted VC-dimension $d$, they also hold for general matrices with VC-dimension $d$.
+For matrices $\mM\in\{0,1\}^{m\times n}$, a corrupted VC-dimension $d$ implies the existence of a matrix $\mL\in\{0,1\}^{m\times n}$ of VC-dimension $\le d$ and a `corruption' matrix $\mS\in\{-1,0,1\}^{m\times n}$ with at most $O(m^{1-1/d})$ non-zero entries per column, such that $\mM=\mL+\mS$.
+Note that the mere existence of such an $\cF'$ (i.e., $\mL$) of VC-dimension $\le d$ suffices for $\cF$ (i.e., $\mM$) to have corrupted VC-dimension $d$.
+We do \emph{not} need to know $\cF'$ or which sets have been corrupted.
+Also, the VC-dimension of $\cF$ upper bounds the corrupted VC-dimension of $\cF$.
+Hence, while we state our results for matrices with corrupted VC-dimension $d$, the proven upper bounds also hold for matrices with VC-dimension $d$.

-We now state the theoretical guarantees of our accelerated matrix-vector multiplication algorithm in \Cref{thm: omv_constant_vc}, where the runtimes are parameterized by the corrupted VC dimension measure. \begin{restatable}{theorem}{thmstaticOMv}{(Static Online Matrix-Vector Multiplication).} If a matrix $\mM \in \{0,1\}^{m\times n}$ has corrupted VC-dimension $d$, then after an $\tilde{O}(mn)$-time preprocessing, there is a data structure $\mathcal{D}$ that can compute $\mM v$ for any $v\in \R^{n}$ in $\tilde{O}(mn^{1-1/d} + n)$ time, with high probability. \end{restatable}

-The problem of approximating the VC-dimension of any set system within a $(2-\epsilon)$ accuracy for any $\epsilon>0$ is known to be $\Sigma_3^P$-hard \citep{MOSSEL2002660}; however, for our theorem, the algorithm does not need to know or compute the VC-dimension to achieve this runtime.
+We now state the theoretical guarantees of our accelerated matrix-vector multiplication algorithm in \Cref{thm: omv_constant_vc}, where the runtimes are parameterized by the corrupted VC dimension measure. \begin{restatable}{theorem}{thmstaticOMv}{(Static Online Matrix-Vector Multiplication).} If a matrix $\mM \in \{0,1\}^{m\times n}$ has corrupted VC-dimension $d$, then after an $\tilde{O}(mn)$-time preprocessing, there is a data structure $\mathcal{D}$ that can compute $\mM v$ for any $v\in \R^{n}$ in $\tilde{O}(nm^{1-1/d} + m)$ time, with high probability. \end{restatable} The problem of approximating the VC-dimension of any set system within a $(2-\epsilon)$ accuracy for any $\epsilon>0$ is known to be $\Sigma_3^P$-hard \citep{MOSSEL2002660}; however, for our theorem, the algorithm does not need to know or compute or even approximate the VC-dimension to achieve this runtime.\looseness=-1

-This data structure is based on \cite{GasieniecL03} which proposed an algorithm for Boolean matrix multiplication.
+Our data structure is based on \cite{BjorklundL01} which proposed an algorithm for Boolean matrix multiplication.
 Their algorithm computes the matrix-matrix product via $n$ matrix-vector products, thus implicitly providing a matrix-vector multiplication data structure as well.
-Their complexity depends on the weight of the minimum spanning tree defined with respect to the Hamming-distance between the rows of $\mM$.
-While $O(n^2)$ in worst-case, they conjecture this should be unlikely in real-world data.
-This data structure was recently independently rediscovered in the graph neural networks community \citep{alves2024acceleratinggraphneuralnetworks} where they experimentally verified that the algorithm is indeed efficient on real-world inputs.
-Our \Cref{thm: omv_constant_vc} now gives a theoretical explanation as to why these practical algorithm behave so much more efficient in practice than the worst-case and average-case lower bounds of $\Omega(mn)$.
+Their complexity depends on the weight of the minimum spanning tree (MST) defined with respect to the Hamming-distance between the rows of $\mM$.
+However, the weight of the MST is $O(n^2)$ in the worst-case.\looseness=-1